Natalie is not currently taking on new clients and will be taking a break from client work until March 2022.

 Background & Training

 I have an MA (Hons.) in Psychology from The University of Edinburgh as well as training in behavioral therapies including CBT and DBT.
 I have been working within Psychology, group work and Talking Therapies throughout my working life, both within the NHS and third sector organisations.
 Over the years, I have worked within the realms of refugee rights, community action, personality disorder treatment programs and specializing in work with BAME communities.
 I have significant experience in group work, leading groups towards healthier, safer spaces through which we may get to know ourselves better.

-As I move towards accreditation as a Core Process Psychotherapist, I run a small psychotherapy practice in South Devon.
-As a UKCP Trainee Therapist, I observe and abide by the UKCP Code of Ethics.
+As a UKCP therapist, I observe and abide by the UKCP Code of Ethics.